jwieditz/MiSeal/README.md

 # Command line fingerprint tool

-For usage of the command line tool, you can either use the precompiled fingerprint.jar via
+For usage of the command line tool, you can either use the precompiled fingerprint.jar from the commandLineTool folder via

 > `java -jar fingerprint.jar [OPTIONS] fingerprint_image.png`